SunZ-Y/CGDS/README.md

 # CGDS
 For details of the CGDS gait recognition system, please refer to the paper published later.
-The CGDS_mat.m file is the data preprocessing file.
 # DataSet
 The original data collected by TI's AWR2243BOOST is a bin file, which can be read from the above readDCA1000_1.m, and the set parameters are CGDS_mat.m visible.
 As the original data collected by us is used for further research in the future, the radar data collection uses single transmit and multiple receive mode, and the data volume is large.
 Therefore, the data is put in the web disk.
 The link is:https://pan.baidu.com/s/1weonr_zaDAEHimfaFXAi2Q?pwd=1122 Extraction code: 1122